KeldOelykke/FailFast/README.md

 'CONDITIONAL' is code that this library encapsulates.
 This reduces duplicated code in your application and should make it easier for you to avoid errors.

-The 'if(CONDITIONAL)' should - when true - result in a throw part, why a 'CONDITIONAL' when using this library start a contract.
+The 'if(CONDITIONAL)' should - when true - result in a throw part, why a 'CONDITIONAL' when using this library starts a contract.
 The contract is ended with a 2nd call to the library that encapsulates 'throw EXCEPTION(MESSAGE);'.
 This also removes duplicated code in your application and increases consistency.

 With this library the above section is a bit more specific